 |Kodak AZ901« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Kodak AZ901|

 |Nikon B600« »||-||stereo||mono||-||-||micro||2.0||Y||-||Y||Nikon B600|

 |Nikon P1000« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y||Nikon P1000|

 |Ricoh GR II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Ricoh GR II|

 Both the P900 and the ZS70 have been discontinued, but can regularly be found used on eBay.
 The P900 was replaced by the Nikon P1000, while the ZS70 was followed by the Panasonic ZS80.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 Review summary: Nikon P900 vs Panasonic ZS70

 So how do things add up?
 Is there a clear favorite between the Nikon P900 and the Panasonic ZS70?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.